thruthesky/fireflutter/README.md

 - Following
 - Admin

-## Getting started
+# Getting started

 To get started, you can follow the [Installation](#installation) chapter.

 The best way is to copy codes from the example project and paste it into your project and update the UI.

-# Installation
+## Installation

 Please follow the instructions below to install the fireflutter into your app.

 ## Create a Firebase

 If you have your own firebase project, then you can use that.
 If you don't have one, create one first.
+Visit [Firebase Website](https://firebase.google.com).

 ## Install the easy extension